In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 Taxes can greatly affect investment returns, so ask how your advisor will minimize tax liabilities when structuring your portfolio.

-Additionally, it’s important to ask a potential financial advisor if they offer tax-loss harvesting, tax-efficient investment strategies, and how they would optimize your withdrawal plan in retirement to minimize taxes.
+Be sure to ask a potential financial advisor if they offer tax-loss harvesting, tax-efficient investment strategies, and how they would optimize your withdrawal plan in retirement to minimize taxes.

 Is It Worth Hiring a Financial Advisor?